JavadAbl/Sample3-Nodejs-MVC/README.md

 Usage

 Open your browser and go to http://localhost:3000

-    Log in as an admin.

-    Manage products, create invoices, and view reports.